How to Travel With An Ostomy

 Some colostomy patients prefer to take closed bags along with them, but many prefer the ostomy bags that can be emptied as they neither like the idea of throwing them (wrapped in disposable nylon bags) in the toilet bins of the aircraft nor feel comfortable with it.

 You will surely have a preference because what works for you may not work for another.
 What is most important is to ensure you take more than adequate ostomy supplies with you on the flight, and much more for the time you'll spend away from home.

 Your ostomy supplies can be divided up into different bags and put in your checked in luggage and in your hand luggage or handbag.
-This is strongly advised in case your checked in suitcases gets misplaced or flights get delayed or cancelled.
+This is strongly advised in case your checked-in suitcases gets misplaced or flights get delayed or canceled.

 Patients seem to be concerned about stoma bags expanding on flights due to the change in cabin air pressure.
 Ostomy bags do not expand on an aircraft during flight.

-Modern day ostomy bags have been produced and tested to withstand pressure changes, so ostomites can be rest assured that their bags will be fine.
-Any air or gas build upyou encounter will likely be due to wind expelled from the digestive system.
+Modern day ostomy bags have been produced and tested to withstand pressure changes, so ostomates can be rest assured that their bags will be fine.
+Any air or gas build up you encounter will likely be due to wind expelled from the digestive system.

 This is a good reason why you must keep to a simple nutritional diet a couple of days before travel by air.

 Foods likely to give excessive wind includes (but not limited) dishes that contain the following: